AndreaPolicarpi/AndreaPolicarpi/README.md

 - Hi! 👋 I’m @AndreaPolicarpi ---> M.Sc. in Artificial Intelligence, Unibo 📚 and member of the Collegio Superiore 🕵️

-- Italian 💪🍝 (no, i don't break spaghetti in half!🤔)
+- Italian 💪🍝 (But my code is not spaghetti😉)

 - Python main 🐍